Luigi Nicolò Segarizzi

 Tocci, Nathalie, The EU and Conflict Resolution: Promoting Peace in the Backyard, London, Routledge, 2007.

-His research mainly focuses on various European security’s issues, challenges to multilateral institutions and the EU external action in conflict-prone regions.
-Prior to joining the GEM-DIAMOND project, Luigi Nicolò has worked at the Political office of the EU Delegation to Armenia, at the EU-Russia Parliamentary Committee of the European Parliament, at European Security Department of the IMEMO RAN Institute in Moscow and at the Italian Chamber of Commerce in India.
-He also volunteered for a United Nations Industrial Cooperation (UNIDO)’s project in Russia.
+His research interests concern European security and the EU’s action in post-soviet countries.
+Prior to joining the GEM-DIAMOND project, Luigi Nicolò worked at the EU Delegation to Armenia, at the European Parliament, at the IMEMO RAN Institute in Moscow and at the Italian Chamber of Commerce in India.
+He also volunteered for a UNIDO project in Russia.

 Luigi Nicolò holds an MA in International Relations (Double-Degree) from the University of Kent in Canterbury and the HSE University in Moscow, an Advanced MA in European studies from the College of Europe in Bruges and a BA in International Affairs from the University of Milan with an Erasmus + experience in Lithuania.
-In 2022 completed a graduate course in diplomatic studies at The Italian Institute for International Political Studies (ISPI) in Milan.
+In 2022 completed a specialization course at The Italian Institute for International Political Studies (ISPI) in Milan.

 • “The European Defence between Moscow and Washington”, 4th Tartu Annual Conference on Russia and East European studies, Tartu (Estonia),11 June 2019